 It was obvious from the start of the project that important decisions had to be taken as to how the Tram would be restored.
 For reasons mentioned above it was clear that, given current regulations, an exact historical restoration would mean that it would no longer be able to carry the general public.
 It would probably also have struggled with the quite severe gradients on the Steam Railway.
 It was therefore decided to incorporate modifications necessary to allow the Tram to run at line speed on the railway and to carry fare-paying passengers.
 These include a more powerful engine, a driving position in the trailer car and a slight increase in floor height to meet current platform levels.
 At the same time, every effort would be made to keep the appearance as close to the original as possible.

-Work continued behind the scenes with research and the production of working drawings and recovery of all reusable parts but the project was not without its problems.
-Initially, it was hoped to restore the Tram at Havenstreet but this subsequently proved unrealistic.
-A decision was therefore taken to restore it away from the Railway.
+Work continued behind the scenes with research and the production of working drawings and recovery of all reusable parts.
 The first contract, for a new chassis for both Car No.2 and the replica trailer, was placed in mid-2016.
 This was designed by by Graham Morris Engineering and constructed by A.J.Lowther & Sons Ltd. Good news followed when Perkins Engines kindly donated a new 404D diesel engine for the project.

-A further contract has since been placed with Alan Keef of Ross-on-Wye who are currently assembling the running chassis for Car No 2.
-Unfortunately, costs had risen considerably since the launch of the project so a decision was taken to complete the rebuilding of Car No 2, fitting it out to operate as a single railcar, before commencing work on the reproduction trailer car which, unlike the original, will incorporate a driving console and disabled access.
+The main construction work was undertaken by Alan Keef of Ross-on-Wye.
+To save costs, a decision was taken to complete the rebuilding of Car No 2, fitting it out to operate as a single railcar, before commencing work on the reproduction trailer car which, unlike the original, will incorporate a driving console and disabled access.

 This shows the Trailer underframe.
 Little or no more work is anticipated on this until after the completion of the Tram itself.
 Photo: Alan Keef Ltd